 The first significant influence on his recording was Mr. Bill McElroy, who was one of two partners who established Bias.
 Mr. McElroy has a knack for being supportive and helpful to his clients, and getting them comfortable recording in his studio.
 David's friend largely worked with Mr. McElroy.
 Thus, when David began making his own recordings, Mr. McElroy became David's recording engineer at Bias Recording Studio, and the initial album of Nostalgic Solos recording were mostly done with him.

 Mr. McElroy's previous experiences in the recording industry provide another illustration of how incredably small a world we tend to revolve within.
-Before Mr. McElroy and his partner started Bias, Bill was a recording engineer at Edgewood Recording Studio in downtown Washington, DC.
-That recording studio had been used by David’s college choir director, Mr. Fague Springmann, who was literally a bass-baritone operatic voice to die for.
+Before Mr. McElroy and his partner started Bias, Bill worked as a recording engineer at Edgewood Recording Studio in downtown Washington, DC.
+That recording studio had been used by David’s college choir director, Mr. Fague K. Springmann, who was literally a bass-baritone operatic voice to die for.

 Mr. Springmann was instrumental in facilitating a number of wonderful choral experiences in David's college life.
 Those occurred because Mr. Springmann commonly requested that his chorus be used as the supporting chorus when he was an artist in a production needing a chorus.
 Those opportunities occurred because of his operatic bass-baritone voice, which caused him to be selected to do solos for very well-known classical venues, and then often succeeded in getting his chorus used in the supporting roles.